sampita/coding-challenge/README.md

 2. Your components should work correctly in Chrome, don’t worry about cross-browser compatibility.
 3. Icons have been provided in ui-kit/icons.
 4. When you're done, please write a quick post-mortem on how you approached the problem, what tradeoffs you made and why, things we should look for, etc.

-### Bonus points
-1. Use React hooks
-2. Use Styled Components for css
-3. Add additional functionality such as sorting, search, or filtering by status.
 <br />